SovereignCloudStack/standards/Design-Docs/flavor-naming-strategy.md

 You can also use the interactive mode `-i` to construct flavor names.

-If you dislike the hazzle of parsing the names, you may want to consider them as opaque handles that you look up in a table from your cloud provider.
+If you dislike the hassle of parsing the names, you may want to consider them as opaque handles that you look up in a table from your cloud provider.
 No worse than `ai1-1-GPU` ...